-Where in the first inequality we simply used that $|\langle g\rangle^u_I|\leq \langle |g| \rangle_I^{u} \leq M_{u}(g)(x)$ for all $x\in I$ by definition of the weighted maximal function, and in the second inequality we used Lemma~\ref{prop:weightedM}.
+Here, in the first inequality, we used that $|\langle g\rangle^u_I|\leq \langle |g| \rangle_I^{u} \leq M^d_{u}(g)(x)$ for all $x\in I$, by definition of the weighted maximal function.
+In the last inequality, we applied Lemma~\ref{prop:weightedM}.
 This is how we will be using this lemma for various choices of weight $u$ and function $g$. \end{remark}